Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Results

 The species-resolved direct correlation function $c_{ij}^{(2)}$ is defined via the second functional derivative of the excess free energy, see \Cref{eq:c2ij}.
 Applying the functional chain rule twice to the FMT form of the excess free energy (see \Cref{eq:Phi}) yields the general FMT form of $\ctwo$, involving the Hessian of the free energy density and the convolution of the geometric weights

+where $\Phi$ and $w^{(i)}_{\alpha}$ are defined in the Appendix.
 From the structure of \Cref{eq:c2-full} we can already deduce the maximal range of the DCF in FMT.
 It is partly influenced by the range of the weight functions $w$ and by the support of the second derivative of the free energy.
-The upper bound of the range follows from the convolutional structure of the expression and results in $r_\text{max} = \sigma_i/2 + \sigma_j/2$.